Physical crystallography before X-rays: Absorption and pleochroism

-In 1809 Louis Cordier discovered the phenomenon of pleochroism while investigating a new mineral that he named dichröıte.
-Dichröıte (cordierite) crystals showed different colors when viewed along different axes.
+In 1809 Louis Cordier discovered the phenomenon of pleochroism while investigating a new mineral that he named dichröıte (cordierite), whereby its crystals showed different colors when viewed along different axes.
 From 1817 to 1819 David Brewster made a systematic study of light absorption and pleochroism in various minerals and showed that, in uniaxial crystals, the absorption is smallest in the direction of, and greatest at right angles to, the optical axis.
 In 1820 John Herschel studied the absorption of light in biaxial crystals and explained the interference rings first observed by David Brewster.
 In 1838 Jacques Babinet discovered that the greatest absorption in a crystal generally coincided with the direction of greatest refractive index.
 In 1845 Wilhelm Haidinger published a general account of pleochroism in crystals.
 In 1854 Henri Hureau de Sénarmont showed that transparent crystals stained by a dye during crystal growth became pleochroic.

 In 1877 Paul Glan performed photometric observations on absorption.
 In 1880 Hugo Laspeyres pointed out the existence of absorption axes (directions of least, intermediate, and greatest absorption).
 He investigated certain biaxial crystals and found that the absorption axes, although subject to the symmetry of the crystal, did not necessarily coincide with the principal directions of the indicatrix.
 In 1888 Henri Becquerel made qualitative and quantitative observations.
 Woldemar Voigt (1885) and Paul Drude (1890) presented theories of the absorption of light in crystals.
 In 1906 Friedrich Pockels published his Lehrbuch der Kristalloptik which gave an overview of the subject.